-Freezing your coffee is a simple and reliable way to keep it safe in case of an emergency.
+Freezing your coffee is a simple and reliable way to keep it safe in case of an emergency and I would say it is the best way if you’re planning on long-term storage.
 Coffee can be stored in the freezer for many years due to its low moisture content.

-Before putting your coffee in the freezer, make sure you use non-permeable bags and air-tight containers to keep the air out.
+Before putting your coffee grounds in the freezer, make sure you use non-permeable bags and air-tight containers to keep the air out and prevent freezer burn.
 If you keep your coffee for a long time, it may collect strong scents like meat or spices.

 To avoid this, store the packet in non-permeable plastic bags.
-Keep your coffee in its original container if it’s in a well-sealed container.
+Keep your coffee in its original packaging if it’s in a well-sealed container.

 When you’re ready to use the bag, make sure it’s at room temperature first.
 If you use your coffee just after it comes out of the freezer, it will become bad since it will have absorbed all of the moisture.

-Airtight containers are a step forward, allowing you to maintain the packet in its original state in your pantry.
-If you’ve already opened your coffee bag, we recommend storing it in an airtight container to assist reduce the gassing and oxidation process.
+An airtight food storage container is a step forward to store coffee beans long-term safely, allowing you to maintain the packet in its original state in your pantry.
+If you’ve already opened your coffee bag, I recommend storing it in an opaque container to assist reduce the gassing and oxidation process.

 Because there is still air within the jar, this method will not keep your coffee for years, but if you have opened the bag and want to retain it for as long as possible, keeping it air-tight is your best choice.